CV

 Being open to learning and embracing new skills, showcasing a commitment to personal and professional growth.
 Employers appreciate applicants who are continually enhancing their skill set.

-Where do soft skills go on a CV?
+How to list soft skills on a CV

 Incorporate soft skills strategically throughout your CV.
 Emphasise them in the personal profile, work experience, and skills sections.
 Clearly articulate their relevance to your career goals, demonstrating how they have impacted your persona and previous experience.